Aylsham: Waterways

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Tacolneston transmitting station.
+Local radio stations are BBC Radio Norfolk on 95.1 FM, Heart East on 102.4 FM, Greatest Hits Radio East (formerly Radio Norwich 99.9) on 99.9 FM and Kiss on 106.1 FM.
+The town is served by the local newspaper, Eastern Daily Press.

 Aylsham today

 Aylsham came fourth in the world in an international competition celebrating liveable communities, winning a Silver Award in category A (towns with a population up to 20,000) of the International Awards for Liveable Communities, held in La Coruña, Spain in November 2005.

 The Market Towns Initiative finished in 2004, but the partnership successfully bid for funding to take part in the Cittaslow pilot project and to sustain work on traffic management and heritage.
 As a result, Aylsham became one of the founding towns and the first in Norfolk, of the Cittaslow movement, an international organisation promoting the concept of 'Slow Towns' ("a Network of towns where Quality of Life is important").
 It is claimed that Aylsham did not have to change to become a member, as it was already a clear example of the type of community advocated by the Cittaslow movement.

 Local entertainment in the town includes concerts by the Aylsham Band, which plays at venues in and around Aylsham.
 The Aylsham Players host one or two productions a year and Aylsham High School presents an annual school musical.

-Aylsham also lies on the Weaver's Way which passes Blickling Hall; this is the great country house in the care of the National Trust, which is about a mile and a half (2 km) from Aylsham.
+Aylsham also lies on the Weavers' Way which passes Blickling Hall; this is the great country house in the care of the National Trust, which is about a mile and a half (2 km) from Aylsham.
 With its dramatic symmetrical front, flanked by two great yew hedges, Blickling Hall is a fine example of a Jacobean brick-built manor house and was the home of the young Anne Boleyn.

 The annual Aylsham Show features agricultural exhibits and takes place on August bank holiday Monday at nearby Blickling Park.

-Aylsham Heritage Centre is located in a Victorian building within the grounds of St. Michael's Church.
+Aylsham Heritage Centre is located in a Victorian building within the grounds of St Michael's Church.
 Archives stored at the centre can be used to research the town's past.

 The town's Tesco store was built from wood, recyclable plastic and other sustainable materials; it claimed to be the "greenest in the world" opened in the town July 2008.